Reptyr – Move A Running Process From One Terminal To Another Without Closing It

 To summing up, Reptyr is very very important and useful tool for a Linux system administrators of any level.
 In case you fed up with a process that took a really long time to complete, Reptyr will definitely be helpful.
 Just open a new Terminal window, SSH to your remote server, find the running processes ID, and safely move them inside the screen or tmux sessions, and exit from the SSH session.
 For further details, refer the links attached at the end of this tutorial.

 That’s all for now folks.
 Well then, I leave you to get acquainted with this useful tool.
 Give it a try, and you won’t be disappointed.
-If you find this guide useful, share it on your social networks and support OSTechNix.
+If you find this guide useful, share it on your social, professional networks and support OSTechNix.

 Thanks for stopping by!